 - Increased Safety – Trucks with separate trailers require an optimal load distribution to avoid fishtailing.
 As straight trucks are defined as having all axles attached to a single frame, there is no risk of fishtailing and are therefore also safer to drive.

 - Reasonable Maintenance Costs – Operating a fleet of straight trucks is also affordable to maintain.
 Straight trucks do not have fifth wheels and lock handles that need to be maintained and replaced.
-Moreover, light to medium-duty straight trucks often have simple engine designs that require little maintenance.
+Moreover, light to medium-duty straight trucks often has simple engine designs that require little maintenance.

 - No CDL Requirements – Straight trucks that have a gross vehicle weight less than 26,001 lbs (class 3, 4, 5 & 6) do not require a commercial driver’s license, in order to be operated.
 This also allows for easier driver rotation and management.